 This battery-operated pole saw is equipped with automatic chain tension and automatic chain lubrication.
 This will help take a little stress off your hands since it won’t take more effort to maintain.
 In addition, the WORX WG323‘s long-lasting batteries that can get you through several cuts with little to no stress.
 Overall, it’s one of the best pole saws you can have in your yard.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 3. Oregon Cordless PS250 40V Telescoping Pole Saw

-While other brands sell with their pole length, our team found this model very impressive for its battery.
+While other brands sell with their pole length, I found this model very impressive for its battery.
 The tool comes with a 40V 4.0Ah battery and an 8-inch bar length.
 The battery make it capable of getting through an entire day’s work with no breaks in between.
 Besides that, the battery can survive up to a thousand charges.

 The Oregon PS250 battery-powered pole saw has an electric start that saves you the trouble of warming up.
 This feature is complemented by the saw’s balance.
 As for the length, you can easily adjust it from 7 to 10 feet depending on what the job needs.
 Finally, the 8-inch pole saw bar is easy to operate and maneuver, making it well-equipped for cutting limbs and pruning trees.
 Although not the cheapest option, it’s definitely a cut above other cordless models.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 4. Greenworks 40V Cordless Pole Saw 20302

 This Greenworks Cordless Pole Saw 20302 is about 8 feet long.
-This battery-powered saw is a tad shorter than some of its counterparts on our list.
+This battery-powered saw is a tad shorter than some of its counterparts on this list.
 But, it is still just the right length for helping you prune and cut branches however you choose.
 If small limb cutting tasks are what you do, this is the perfect option.

 The included lithium ion batteries enable you to take down as many as 65 different branches when you’re operating it.
 What’s more is that it provides an excellent balance for you while you’re using it and is very easy to handle.
 Finally, its automatic oiler helps to ensure that your machine is always in great shape.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 5. Greenworks PRO 80V 10 inch Brushless PS80L210